-Sundays became a lot of people’s favorite day, even with Monday looming over them.
-That’s all thanks to Six Million Dollar Man, a unique show with a lasting presence and excellent cast.
+Back in the 1970s, Sundays became a lot of people’s favorite day of the week, even with Monday looming over them.
+That’s all thanks to The Six Million Dollar Man, a unique show with a lasting presence and excellent cast.
 It provided all sorts of imagination fuel for kids.
 But where did the Six Million Dollar Man cast slow-motion run off to after the show?

 Lee Majors (Steve Austin)

 Steve Austin became known as a man barely alive.
-But soon after, he became bionic, the titular six million dollar man, equipped with super-strong arms, legs, and a bionic eye implant to lead the cast to victory.
-All his limbs had the power of a bulldozer, allowing him to tackle just about any feat with raw strength and agility.
-These abilities made Austin a famous action hero among the genre throughout the ’70s.
+But soon after, he became bionic, the titular six million dollar man, equipped with a super-strong arm, both legs, and a bionic eye implant to lead the cast to victory.
+Three of his limbs had the power of a bulldozer, allowing him to tackle just about any feat with raw strength and agility.
+These abilities made Austin a famous action hero in the genre throughout the ’70s.

-Fittingly, his actor, Lee Majors, came from an athletic background himself.
-In fact, if he had his way, he’d have been a sports hero rather than a TV star.
+Fittingly, the man who portrayed him, Lee Majors, 82, came from an athletic background himself.
+In fact, if he had had his way, he’d have been a sports hero rather than a TV star.
 In particular, he loved indulging in track and football and competed throughout his school years into college.
-However, an injury cut his football career short and so he set off down a rocky path to acting.
+However, an injury cut his football career short, setting him down a rocky path to acting.
 Some of this did pay off, though, because reportedly Majors did 90% of his own stunts.
 He really was the bionic man!

 Richard Anderson (Oscar Goldman)

-Richard Anderson’s position in the cast as OSI Head for The Six Million Dollar Man lasted from the original series through the spinoff, The Bionic Woman.
+Richard Anderson’s position in the cast as OSI Head for The Six Million Dollar Man lasted from the original series through the spinoff, The Bionic Woman and into a trio of reunion TV movies in the 1980s and 1990s.
 Fittingly, Anderson actually stayed informed on the subject by hosting real-life deep dives into the field of bionics!
-Only after a tour of service during World War II did Anderson jump headfirst into a lucrative acting career.

-His experience made Anderson perfect for his big breakthrough role in Stanley Kubrick’s 1957 war film, Paths of Glory.
 In many of his later roles, Anderson played the bad guy — omitting, of course, Six Million Dollar Man.
-But, in his personal life, Anderson was a philanthropist.
-He also crossed paths with some major icons, acting opposite Guy Williams’s Zorro as a friend and rival.
-He got to enjoy his prolonged fame and stardom, which helped him collect vintage cars like the 1957 Bentley Continental Flying Spur, until his death in 2017 from natural causes at the age of 91.
-Rest in peace, director.
+But, in his personal life — where he married twice and was the father of 3 — he was a philanthropist.
+He also crossed paths with some major icons, acting opposite Guy Williams’ Zorro as a friend and rival.
+He definitely got to enjoy his prolonged fame and stardom, which helped him collect vintage cars like the 1957 Bentley Continental Flying Spur.
+He died in 2017 from natural causes at the age of 91.
+Rest in peace, Director Goldman.

 Martin E. Brooks (Dr. Rudy Wells, seasons 3-5)